VasylHryha/vuestic-admin-server/README.md

 - `POST /users`: Create a new user.
 - `PUT /users/:id`: Update an existing user.
 - `DELETE /users/:id`: Delete a user.
+- `GET /projects`: Retrieve a list of projects with pagination support.
+- `GET /projects/:id`: Retrieve a single project by ID.
+- `POST /projects`: Create a new project.
+- `PUT /projects/:id`: Update an existing project.
+- `DELETE /projects/:id`: Delete a project.

 More details see in `route/` folder